PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 15:49:42
+Last updated: 2024-04-05 15:50:15
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: My father never bellowed like the Greatjon, but he was no less dangerous in his wroth.  -  Alys Karstark